VesnaBrucoms/estranged-spirits/README.md

 Help Aryasi Othral speak to the spirits of her family.
 Or not!

-A mod for Tamriel Rebuilt, *Estranged Spirits* adds a short dungeon and associated quest a little ways out of eastern Andothren.
-The quest focuses on player choice.
+A mod for Tamriel Rebuilt, *Estranged Spirits* adds a medium sized tomb and an associated quest a little ways out of eastern Andothren.
+The quest and Aryasi will react to the player's decisions.

+### Directions

+To reach Othral Ancestral Tomb and Aryasi, leave Andothren through the east gate and simply follow the road until you get to a river.
+Cross it and the tomb will be on your left.

 ## Requirements